pglpm/inferno/README.md

 This repository provides an R package and some theoretical background to perform probabilistic and statistical analysis of data.
 These are the main features:

+- Any combination of **binary**, **nominal**, **ordinal**, **continuous** variates.
+Continuous variates can be bounded or unbounded, and also rounded or discretized.
-- No modelling assumptions such as gaussianity, linearity, or any other kind of model.
+- **No modelling assumptions** such as gaussianity, linearity, or any other kind of model.
 The analysis and inferences are fully *non-parametric*.
-- No assumptions about functional dependence between variates.
+- **No assumptions about functional dependence** between variates.
 The analysis and inferences are therefore more general than those by neural networks, random forests, or similar machine-learning algorithms.
-- Automatic imputation of missing data: all sample data are used, even those that lacks some variate values.
+- **Automatic imputation** of missing data: all sample data are used, even those that lacks some variate values.
 The imputation is done with a principled method (the marginalization rule of probability theory), rather than ad-hoc procedures.
-- Easy and straightforward study of *subgroups* or *subpopulations*, with full statistical details.
+- Easy and straightforward **subgroup analyses** and **stratified analyses**, for any division of variates, with full statistical details.
-- Quantification of generalizability beyond the finite sample size.
+- **Quantification of generalization** beyond the finite sample size.
 In other words, quantification of uncertainty of results regarding the whole, unsampled, population.
+- Straightforward use within **decision theory**, such as **clinical decision-making**.
+Users can immediately combine the probabilistic results with any measures of utilities, such as [quality-adjusted life years](https://radiopaedia.org/articles/quality-adjusted-life-year-1).
-- Quantification of associations between any kinds of variates, without modelling assumptions (gaussianity, linearity, etc.), thanks to the use of *mutual information*
+- **Quantification of associations** between any kinds of variates, without modelling assumptions (gaussianity, linearity, etc.), thanks to the use of [*mutual information*](https://electropedia.org/iev/iev.nsf/display?openform&ievref=171-07-26).
-- Automated Markov-chain Monte Carlo computations.
+- **Automated Markov-chain Monte Carlo** computation.
 Users unfamiliar with Monte Carlo methods don't have to worry, because the computations are handled automatically.

-Users familiar with Monte Carlo methods can easily access computational details and can even change some of the computation hyperparameters.
+The package at bottom does Bayesian nonparametric inference (also called "density inference" or "inference under exchangeability"), which makes all features above possible.

-*Bayesian nonparametric population inference*, which can also be called "inference under exchangeability" or "density inference".
-The package is especially apt for the study of statistics and associations of subpopulations or subgroups.
-The [introductory vignette](https://pglpm.github.io/prova/articles/intro.html) explains with an example the main ideas and functions, in particular for researchers who are more familiar with traditional "frequentist" statistics but would like to try the Bayesian approach.
+The [introductory vignette](https://pglpm.github.io/prova/articles/intro.html) explains, with a guided example, most of the features above, as well as the main ideas and functions.
+It can be particularly useful for researchers who are more familiar with traditional "frequentist" statistics but would like to try the Bayesian approach.
 See the [post](https://www.apadivisions.org/division-7/publications/newsletters/developmental/2018/07/bayesian-statistics) by Barbara W. Sarnecka, frequentist statistician turned Bayesian, for a brilliant overview of the Bayesian advantages.
+The [vignette about mutual information](https://pglpm.github.io/prova/articles/mutualinfo.html) explains the use of this powerful measure of association.

 The package is under continuous development, but the core functionalities work and have been tested in concrete research questions; see [example applications](#example-applications) below.

-The package internally does the computations necessary for Bayesian inference by means of Monte Carlo methods, thanks to the R package [**Nimble**](https://r-nimble.org/).
-Users unfamiliar with Monte Carlo methods don't have to worry, because the computations are handled automatically.
-Users familiar with Monte Carlo methods can easily have access to computational details and can even change some of the computation hyperparameters.
+The package internally does the computations necessary for Bayesian inference by means of Monte Carlo methods thanks to the R package [**Nimble**](https://r-nimble.org/).
+As already mentioned, this computation is automated.
+Users familiar with Monte Carlo methods can still access computational details and can even change some of the computation hyperparameters.

 ## Installation